yamiteru/stoic/README.md

 Derived primitive takes its input by subscribing to the observable.
 The computation is basically just a subscriber passed to `onPub` of the observable with the only difference that it has to return data matching the type of the derived primitive.

+Derived primitive is curried.
+In the first call you define the source observable.
+In the second call you define the computation.
+This let's you omit the type of either input or output and infer the type from usage.

 ___